Vision & Mission

 The best commentary on the Bible is the Bible itself.
 Cross-references help us see how Scripture interprets Scripture.

+The Treasury of Scripture Knowledge (TSK) is a large and careful cross-reference collection: over 300,000 connections linking specific words and phrases across Scripture.
 But it was built on the King James Version.
 When you read a modern English Bible or a French translation, the references still point to KJV phrases.
-You lose precision: either you see a wall of verse numbers without context, or you mentally translate 17th century English.
+You lose precision: either you see a wall of verse numbers without context, or you mentally translate 17th-century English.

 What Success Looks Like